 The call to action is simple — DOT should tell us basic passenger travel rights where compensation is involved.
 Don’t make airline passengers dig through page after page of government regulation.
-Don’t make passengers guess.
+Passengers should not have to guess what regulations are.
 Don’t allow airlines to mislead travelers.
 Do the right thing.

 This is not a big or difficult request.
 It doesn’t require any new legislation.
-The Secretary of Transportation could protect millions of passengers within a handful of months if the Transportation Secretary would choose to put the traveling public benefits in front of those of airlines.
+The Secretary of Transportation could protect millions of passengers within a handful of months.
+The Transportation Secretary must choose to put the traveling public benefits in front of those of airlines.

 Plus, these compensation rights only affect travelers in less than a handful of cases.
-Why is the Department of Transportation (DOT) keeping these rights under cover?
+Why is the Department of Transportation (DOT) keeping these rights hard-to-find?
 Why isn’t DOT taking advantage of laws already passed to let passengers know their rights?